AlfinAkash/AlfinAkash/README.md

 - 📫 You can reach me at **a.alfinakash1@gmail.com**

-- 📄 For more information about my experiences, please refer to my resume [Resume](https://drive.google.com/file/d/1FYOKQ6QruHK5Rv0OO9ZqzMvqRo5EXZap/view?usp=drivesdk)
+- 📄 For more information about my experiences, please refer to my [Resume](https://drive.google.com/file/d/1FYOKQ6QruHK5Rv0OO9ZqzMvqRo5EXZap/view?usp=drivesdk)